matafokka/geotiff-geokeys-to-proj4/README.md

 ## How is it different from [epsg-index](https://github.com/derhuerst/epsg-index)?

 epsg-index only provides projections definitions, GeoTIFF uses more than that.
-Actually, this library uses epsg-index under-the-hood!

 ## How does it compare to already existing and battle-proven libraries such as GDAL?